After Effects: Insight into Effects

-Hi!
-I am Chris Meyer of Crish Design.
-My wife Trish and I have been using After Effects since Version 1.0, and in this series, we'd like to share with you some of the insights we've learned and how to most effectively use the plug-in effects that come bundled with After Effects.
-We're going to be showing you some of our favorite effects, revealing some hidden gems, showing what effect might work better than another for a given task, and also give you some ideas on good parameters ranges to help you get started.
-Our focus is going to be on common real-world tasks you need to do all the time on a variety of jobs.
-Now this series is going to contain two different types of movies.
-One type of movie is going to be dedicated to specific effects.
+- Hi, I'm Chris Meyer, of Chrish Design.
+My wife Trish and I have been using After Effects since version 1.0, and in this series, we'd like to share with you some of the insights we've learned on how to most effectively use the plugin effects that come bundled with After Effects.
+We're gonna be showing you some of our favorite effects, revealing some hidden gems, showing what effect might work better than another for a given task, and also give you some ideas on good parameter ranges to help you get started.
+Our focus is gonna be on common, real-world tasks you're gonna need to do all the time, on a variety of jobs.
+Now this series is gonna contain two different types of movies: One type of movie are gonna be dedicated to specific effects.

-Anyway, we hope that this series gives you better insight in how to use effects.
-By the end of it, you should be able to really apply them to your specific jobs.
+So check your installation disk, it might be there.
+Anyway, we hope that this series gives you better insight on how to use Effects, and by the end of it, you should be able to really apply them to your specific jobs.
 After all, the default settings are rarely the best.
 So experiment, learn, and most of all, have fun.
-So let's get started.
+So, let's get started!